Cloud-Innovation-Partners/cloudtdms/docs/installation.md

 3. Build and run the service using following command

          sudo docker-compose up --build

-4. Once you have container running, you can access airflow webserver at http://127.0.0.1:8080

-5. To stop the container your either press `CTRL+C` or run following command
+4. To stop the container your either press `CTRL+C` or run following command

          sudo docker-compose down